xmidt-org/ancla/README.md

 [![GitHub Release](https://img.shields.io/github/release/xmidt-org/ancla.svg)](CHANGELOG.md)
 [![GoDoc](https://pkg.go.dev/badge/github.com/xmidt-org/ancla)](https://pkg.go.dev/github.com/xmidt-org/ancla)

+## Maintenance Instructions

+This repository uses `shared-go` for it's workflows.
+[Here is documentation](https://github.com/xmidt-org/shared-go/#maintaining-a-repository-using-shared-go) for how to best maintain this repository.

 ## Code of Conduct

 This project and everyone participating in it are governed by the [XMiDT Code Of Conduct](https://xmidt.io/docs/community/code_of_conduct).